rebeccaherman1/MMM_Analysis/README.md

 A bash script for concatenating montly netcdf files into one continuous file.

 ## [umbrella.mat](/umbrella.mat)
-A handmade matfile containing abbreviations (ABBREV) and full names (INSTITUTION) for the "umbrella" research institutions providing model simulations used in this study.
+A handmade matfile containing model name abbreviations (MODELS) and their corresponding "umbrella" research institution abbreviations (ABBREV) and full names (INSTITUTION) for all models used in Herman et al 2020 and followup work.

 ## Model Lists
 Files ending in "\_models.txt" contain lists of the files iterated over when downloading data